 It may not be possible for you to pay extra every month or even every year.
-Keep in mind that most mortgage contracts will permit you to make additional payments to your principal at any time.
-You can benefit from this provision to pay down your mortgage principal when you come into extra money.
+But remember that most mortgages will allow additional payments at any time.
+Any time you get some extra money, consider using this rule to pay a one-time additional payment toward mortgage principal.

 Do you have a question regarding a mortgage program?